brendondalaba/tldr-bible/src/content/bible/39-malachi.md

 group: 'Minor Prophets'
 ---

-# Malachi
-*The God Who Calls Our Hearts Back*

-> “Return to Me, and I will return to you,” says the Lord Almighty. — **Malachi 3:7**

-Malachi closes the Old Testament with a wake-up call — not to the rebellious, but to the *religious* who have grown cold.
-It’s a book for people who go through the motions yet have lost the fire of love and reverence for God.
-Through correction and promise, God reminds His people that He still desires their hearts — and that His Messiah is coming soon.

----

 ## Overview
 After the temple was rebuilt and worship restored, the people of Judah drifted into complacency.
 Their sacrifices were careless, their priests were corrupt, and their marriages unfaithful.